-Saddle Ball Mountain is a 7.3 mile loop trail located near Cheshire, MA and is rated as moderate.
+Saddle Ball Mountain is a 7.3 mile loop trail located near Cheshire, Massachusetts and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail.

 Saddle Ball Mountain, Good views of Mt.
 Greylock.
 Appalachian Trail Hike.
 This is a great opportunity to enjoy the Mt Greylock Reservation without actually following the crowds that go around the Greylock summit.
 The trail starts easy, going downhill on easy trails.
 Upon reaching the Cheshire Harbor trail, the trail gets a bit rough, and gains some elevation quickly.
 To return, you will use a nice portion of the Appalachian Trail.
 From Saddle Ball Mountain you can see beautiful views of Mt.
 Greylock, and just south of the mountaintop you will find another vista spot that will allow you to see upstate New York.
 There is plenty of opportunities to enjoy the flora and fauna of Massachusetts.
 Almost all of the microclimates are represented.
 Plenty of varieties of trees.
 And at the end of the hike, on the Jones Nose trail you can enjoy bird watching on a lightly wooded area (mostly a plain with beautiful wildflowers and scattered trees).

 *July 3, 2016*

 I hiked this trail back in July 3 along with Mt Greylock from the Jones Nose trailhead.
 The only way that you know that you're at the summit is by carins that are placed there.
 The hike along the AT was pretty much flat with a few little ups and downs.